Aavin

-Aavin is a State Government Cooperative under the ownership of Tamil Nadu Cooperative Milk Producers Federation Limited, Ministry of Cooperation, Government of Tamil Nadu and the trademark of Tamil Nadu Co-operative Milk Producers' Federation Limited.
-Aavin procures milk, processes it and sells milk and milk products to consumers.
+Aavin is a state government cooperative under the ownership of Tamil Nadu Cooperative Milk Producers Federation Limited (TCMPFL), Ministry of Milk and Dairy Development, Government of Tamil Nadu and the trademark of TNCMPFL.
+Aavin procures milk from the Indigenous Farmers, processes it and sells milk and milk products to consumers in Tamil Nadu and other states.

-The company produces a wide range of products, including milk, butter, yogurt, ice cream, ghee, milk shake, khoa, tea, coffee, and chocolate, among other goods.
+The company produces a wide range of products, including milk, butter, yogurt, ice cream, ghee, milk shake, khoa, Badam Milk, tea, coffee, and chocolate.

 History

-The Dairy Development Department was established in Tamil Nadu in the year 1958 to oversee and regulate milk production and commercial distribution in the state.
+The Dairy Development Department was established in Tamil Nadu in 1926-27 to oversee and regulate milk production and commercial distribution in the state.
 The Dairy Development Department took over control of the milk cooperatives.
-It was replaced by the Tamil Nadu Cooperative Milk Producers Federation Limited in the year 1981.
-On 1 February 1981, the commercial activities of the cooperative were handed over to Tamil Nadu Co-operative Milk Producers' Federation Limited which sold milk and milk products under the trademark "aavin".
+It was replaced by the Tamil Nadu Cooperative Milk Producers Federation Limited in 1981.
+On 1 February 1981, the commercial activities of the cooperative were handed over to TNCMPFL which sold milk and milk products under the trademark "aavin".
 Tamil Nadu is one of the leading states in India in milk production with about 14.5 million liters per day and currently has 1 crore daily consumers.

-'Aa' or 'ஆ' in Tamil means 'பசு (cow)' and 'பால்' means 'milk'.
+'Aa' or 'ஆ' in Tamil means 'பசு' ('cow)' and 'பால்' means 'milk'.
 'Aavin paal' ('ஆவின் பால்') translates to 'cow's milk' ('பசுவின் பால்').